veerathp/sagemaker-pipelines-mlops/README.md

-# Orchestrating Jobs with Amazon SageMaker Model Building Pipelines
+# Tableau: Orchestrating Jobs with Amazon SageMaker Model Building Pipelines

 Amazon SageMaker Model Building Pipelines offers machine learning (ML) application developers and operations engineers the ability to orchestrate SageMaker jobs and author reproducible ML pipelines.
 It also enables them to deploy custom-build models for inference in real-time with low latency, run offline inferences with Batch Transform, and track lineage of artifacts.
 They can institute sound operational practices in deploying and monitoring production workflows, deploying model artifacts, and tracking artifact lineage through a simple interface, adhering to safety and best practice paradigms for ML application development.